labjacquemont/MIND-GENESPARALLELCNV/README.md

 > ...

 > autosome_sample10.log

+Using linux classic oneliner command lines, one can filter out bad quality samples and keep the best ones with at most an LLR_SD value of 0.20 or lower.
+Why .20 or lower? because PennCNV HMM training default QC only accept samples quality that passing the indicated threshold.

+Now that we have the best quality samples, we can compute the HMM trainning using the option "hmm", a different execution option available on the pipeline.
+Before launching the analysis, make sure that the list of the best quality samples is already created and specified in the config file.
+Also on must indicate the location to save the hmm file.
+This process can not be executed in parallel and can last between 1-2hr for a sample size of ~400 individuals.
+To start the analysis, follow the command line below:

+> ./cnvCallingPipelineWarper.sh 0 10 0-10 $PWD/PipelineInput.config True False hmm

+The hmm process example using 10 samples last ~10mn, it saves the results in the ressources directory as below:
+> /ressources/myPersonalProjectHMM.hmm

+> /ressources/myPersonalProjectHMM.lrr_baf_pfb

+The HMM file should looks like the printscreen below.

 After formatting the raw inpute signal file, one might need run the compute summary quality script, which will